chris-townsend/where-next/TESTING.md

 ![Contact notification](src/docs/testing/user-testing/contact-notification.webp)

 *[As a Site owner, I can add a favicon so that the site looks more distinguishable](https://github.com/chris-townsend/where-next/issues/30)*

+- A favicon featuring an earth image has been added to the app to enhance its visual appeal and provide a cohesive theme with the rest of the design.
+This small but noticeable detail helps improve the user experience by adding a touch of professionalism and aesthetics.

 ![Page tab](src/docs/testing/user-testing/favicon-tab.webp)